gerryguy311/Free_CyberSecurity_Professional_Development_Resources/README.md

 ## Instructor Led Webinar/ Labs / Workshops

 ### July

-* **Workshop: Introduction to Hacking** by Fullstack Cyber Workshops July 11 2020 - From flyer - We’ll talk about some of the most common methods used to encrypt data, and show you some of the tactics used by "black hat" hackers to break that encryption.
-You'll learn a bit of theory, then go "hands on" with real-world encryption tools that cybersecurity practitioners use every day. https://www.eventbrite.com/e/workshop-introduction-to-hacking-tickets-104979231708

 * **4 IoT Systems, 4 Threat Modeling Failures** Thursday, July 16, 2020 11:00AM - 12:00PM PDT  //  60 MINUTES, INCLUDING Q&A	-Sponsored By: nCipher Security
 We’ll look at 4 practical examples where lessons can be learned: Crypto-wallets that didn't take into account physical access A telematics unit in a car that allowed us to take control of the corporate network An EV car charger that relied on the security of a Raspberry Pi Police body cameras that place confidentiality above authenticity of data.
 Hopefully you’ll be able to see the mistakes that were made, alongside the simple solutions to these issues. https://www.blackhat.com/html/webcast/07162020-4-iot-systems-4-threat-modelling-failures.html